scotthlee/tars/README.md

 ### Cluster analysis
 The app supports four clustering algorithms: [k-means](https://en.wikipedia.org/wiki/K-means_clustering), [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html), and [agglomerative clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering), all implemented with `scikit-learn`.

-## User Interface
-The main user interface is divided into two main components: a viewing pane for rendering the embeddings in 3- or 2-d space, and a sidebar for working with the embeddings.
-The sidebar is divided into three subsections: `I/O`, for loading and downloading session data; `Analysis`, for generating, shrinking, clustering, and summarizing the embeddings; and `Options`, for changing the current data projection view and managing advanced session settings.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in